Skip to main content

 Model captures the problem to be solved.
 It contains variables, constraints and objective function.

-To create an optimization model, you need to first create a Model object.
+To create an optimization model, you must first create a Model object.
 Then you can use the methods of the Model to create variables (e.g. intervalVar), the objective function (minimize or maximize) and constraints (e.g. constraint or noOverlap).
-Note that a boolean expression becomes a constraint only by passing it to the function constraint otherwise it is not enforced.
+Note that a boolean expression becomes a constraint only by passing it to the function constraint; otherwise, it is not enforced.

 To solve a model, pass it to function solve or to Solver class.